adrianb92/vqa-model/README.md

 - **Model Architecture Enhancements**: Consider testing other model architectures or improving the current one with additional features like attention mechanisms.
 - **Data Augmentation**: Implement data augmentation techniques to improve generalization.
 - **Deployment**: Package the model for deployment in a production environment, such as serving via a REST API.

-## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request with any improvements, bug fixes, or new features.

 ## License